 Visitors love to take guided tours of the Warner Bros Studio to explore the world of Harry Potter movies with original costumes, location fronts, and props.
 Not just a day out for teenagers, it’s a great day out for the whole family.

 Have a look at our guide to saving money with a Blue Peter badge to see if any of the teenager attractions you want to experience are discounted.

 15. A day at the New Forest National Park

 Looking for days out with teenagers who love nature and wildlife?
 The New Forest is one of the most visited national parks in England and features forest trails, cliff lookouts, heaths, and ancient woods.
 It’s one of the best days out in Hampshire, hands down.

 People love to walk around and cycle the New Forest while spotting wild ponies and other animals.

-The park also hosts the Bolderwood Deer Sanctuary which is a delightful experience for the kids.
+The park also hosts the Bolderwood Deer Sanctuary which is a delightful experience if you have toddlers as well as teenagers to entertain.
 You can pack up your day with a visit to Lymington or the village of Brockenhurst.

 The landscape of England contains various mountainous spots, hill stations, and remote valleys that offer hiking, trailing and sight-seeing options for your day out with teens.

 However, the landscape of the Lake District is vividly surrounded by jagged mountains and covered by lakes with crystal clear and mirroring waters – no wonder it’s one of the most popular spots in the country.